skepticatgit/nextcloud/README.md

 The redis example builds on the reverse proxy with letsencrypt and adds file locking in a redis container.
 For local caching uAPC will be used.

 ## collabora
-The collabora example builds on the reverse proxy with letsencrypt and adds the collabora [collabora/code](https://hub.docker.com/r/collabora/code/) container for online document editing.
+The collabora example builds on redis and adds the collabora [collabora/code](https://hub.docker.com/r/collabora/code/) container for online document editing.
 The collabora container will use a different subdomain than you nextcloud installation, for example `office.example.com`.
 To activate collabora you have to install the collabora-connector app from the productivity tab in the appstore (make sure to activate experimental apps) and enter your collabora subdomain name in the settings (without any port).